AmirAkmed/bookstore/readme2.md

 # **Project overview**

-This website is for a small exclusive bookstore holding classical literature by well known authors over the centuries.
-The staff are interested in holding a list of authors that are of particular interest to them and the books that they have published.
-Guests can view these authors and books but cannot update or create any records only staff can.
-The bookstore website is targeted to book sellers and book readers who enjoy books.
+## Introduction

+Welcome to the **Exclusive Classics Bookstore App** repository.
+This project is designed for a small, specialist bookstore that prides itself on its collection of classical literature.
+The bookstore focuses on exclusive prints and antique editions with historical significance, curated from popular and famous authors over the centuries.

+This app is intended to facilitate the management of this unique collection by providing a system for staff to maintain a comprehensive list of authors and the books they have published.
+The app is built with two primary tables: one for authors and another for their respective publications.

+Key Features:

+* **Author Management**: Easily add, edit, and delete author information.
+* **Book Management**: Maintain detailed records of books, including titles, publication dates, and associated authors.
+* **Staff-Only Access**: Secure login system ensuring that only authorized staff members can access and manage the information.

+Please note that this system is exclusively for internal use.
+Customers will not have access to the site or its contents.
+This ensures that our treasured collection remains secure and meticulously documented.
+We hope this tool enhances your experience in managing our esteemed collection of classical literature.

 ## **List of features**